jtorgan/jmeter_plugin/readme.txt

 example:1#Login	line90	120

 Delimiter - \t
-All labels must be matched to corresponding sample labels in jmeter test file.
+All labels must be matched to corresponding item labels in raw test file.
 Possible values for metrics:
 min
 max